 Each of the six stations has standardised marking criteria against which all candidates are assessed.
 Candidates are assessed by a panel of examiners and will be filmed for quality assurance purposes.

 Candidates are expected to demonstrate safe and effective practice.
 The test of competence is based on current UK pre-registration standards.

 You can take the OSCE in the UK at one of our approved university test centres.
 When we authorise candidates to take the OSCE, they should contact the university directly.

 Full details about the OSCE processes and links to relevant resources can be found on the approved universities' website, please follow the links below for more information.

 Approved OSCE Test Centres

 The following universities are currently approved as test centres:

 Taking the test of competence

-Applicants can sit both parts of the test of competence (CBT and OSCE) twice as part of one application, with a minimum of 10 days between each sitting.
+- You may sit both parts of the test of competence (CBT and OSCE) up to three times as part of one application, with a minimum of 10 days between each sitting.